aws/eks-anywhere/docs/developer/eksa-terraform-howto.md

 ### Guide
-0. Create an EKS-A management cluster, or a self-managed stand-along cluster.
+0. Create an EKS-A management cluster, or a self-managed stand-alone cluster.
 - if you already have an existing EKS-A cluster, skip this step.
 - if you don't already have an existing EKS-A cluster, follow [the official instructions to create one](https://anywhere.eks.amazonaws.com/docs/getting-started/install/)